Robert L. FitzPatrick

-Robert Lawrence FitzPatrick is an author.
+Robert Lawrence FitzPatrick (born 1946 or 1947) is an American author and writer.
 He serves as president of Pyramid Scheme Alert, a consumer organization to confront the abuses of pyramid schemes.

 Biography

-Early career
+Early life and education

+FitzPatrick was born and raised in Charlotte, North Carolina to Thomas Raymond Fitzpatrick Sr. and Kathleen Ann Frank.
+FitzPatrick is the youngest of his two siblings.
+FitzPatrick graduated from Charlotte Catholic High School in 1964.
+FitzPatrick then attended Belmont Abbey College, and graduated with a Bachelor's degree in Sociology in 1968.

+Career

-Fitzpatrick's interest in pyramid schemes was sparked in the 1980s when he joined a business with a multi-level, direct-sales model.
+FitzPatrick's interest in pyramid schemes was sparked in the 1980s when he joined a business with a multi-level, direct-sales model.
 While Fitzpatrick didn't lose money, he did witness first-hand how one could get sucked into what he called "delusional behavior".